Life Events

-Beyond just being desirable to individuals and companies, more and more families are making the city home.
 The education system in Dubai has one of the highest concentrations of international schools (90%).
-International schools offer various national curriculums such as UK, US, Indian, Canadian, French and German among other options.
+These schools offer education based on global standards, including curricula from the U.K., U.S., India, Canada, France and Germany, among others.
 Since 2001, public schools are also open to expat (non-Emirati) boys and girls for a fee.

-For many individuals, moving to another country and purchasing a home is one of their main priorities, and depending on the type of visa being applied for, a requirement.
+For many individuals, moving to another country and purchasing a home is one of their main priorities and — depending on the type of visa being applied for — a requirement.
 When thinking about acquiring property in Dubai, it is important to be aware of the legal process and the tax consequences.

 The process of buying is relatively straightforward.
 A valid passport will be required and there is no need for a resident visa.
 The process on average takes 30 days to complete once the sale agreement has been signed.